provider image

 What causes myasthenia gravis?

-To understand what causes MG, we first have to understand a bit about how the brain and nerves make muscles move.
+To understand what causes myasthenia symptoms, we first have to understand a bit about how the brain and nerves make muscles move.
 First, the brain sends a signal down a nerve to the muscle.
 But there’s not a direct connection between nerves and muscles.

-In MG, the body can make antibodies to the AChR that prevent the signal from getting to the muscle.
-The antibodies can block or even destroy the AChRs.
+In myasthenia gravis, the body can make antibodies that block or even destroy the AChRs.
+This can prevent the brain’s signal to move from getting to the muscle.
 Antibodies normally protect us against things that don’t belong (like infections).
-But in autoimmune conditions, the antibodies target parts of our own bodies instead.
+But, in autoimmune conditions, the antibodies target parts of your own body instead.

 What are the symptoms of myasthenia gravis?

-Symptoms of MG vary from person to person.
-Most people (but not all) have symptoms related to eye muscle weakness, such as droopy eyelids and double vision.
-Eye muscle weakness tends to be worse on one side than the other.
+Symptoms of myasthenia gravis vary from person to person.
+Most people (but not all) have symptoms related to eye-muscle weakness, such as droopy eyelids and double vision.
+Eye-muscle weakness tends to be worse on one side than the other.

-Weakness of other muscles can cause additional symptoms.
-They may include:
+Weakness of other muscles can cause additional symptoms, such as:

 • Difficulty chewing tough foods or swallowing